Can Dogs With Arthritis Benefit From CBD?

 How Do I Know If My Dog Has Arthritis?

 The question of “How do I know if my dog has arthritis” is not an easy one to answer.
 It can sometimes be hard to tell whether your dog has arthritis or some other health issue.
 Certainly, older dogs are more prone to having arthritis just as older humans are.
-It is an inflammatory condition that can cause pain and difficult in movement.
+It is an inflammatory condition that can cause pain and difficulty in movement.

 What Exactly Is Arthritis?